 - Certificate Checklist (PDF)

 - Application to Graduate with a Certificate (PDF)

+The Certificate may be taken as a stand-alone option or combined with an existing Major or double Major degree.
 Students completing the Black Canadian Studies Certificate must, in compliance with Senate requirements for an undergraduate disciplinary certificate, complete a total of 24 credits.
 They will satisfy their 24 credits by drawing on a select group of courses that reflect the certificate’s specific humanities and fine arts approaches (cultural studies, history, literature, and music) and professional application component, as follows: